pachyderm/pachyderm/examples/joins/README.md

 ### ***Case 3*** Outer join on both the Stores and Returns repos
 1. Set `"outer_join" :true` on both repos `returns` and `stores` in `outer_join.json`.
-1. Create/update your pipeline then check the datums created:
+1. Preview your datums then create/update your pipeline:

     ![list_datum_full_outer](./img/pachctl_list_datum_full_outer.png)